 A study on telemarketers

 Dr. Frederick Conrad (from the Journal of the Royal Statistical Society) conducted a study to measure the success rate of telemarketers in 2013.
-He recorded their calls to examine how frequently they used filler words and found that the success rates dropped in proportion to the number of fillers used.
+He recorded their calls to examine how frequently they used filler words and found that the success rates dropped in proportion to the number of filler words used.

 Let's take a look at the most common filler words we found when we used Avoma's conversation intelligence to analyze a million B2B sales call recordings.